 Insulation, Plumbing and Electrical Work

-The length of time this section takes will be down to the intended purpose of your dormer loft conversion.
-If there are en-suites or bathrooms required, this could add days onto your project.
+The length of time this part of the process takes will be down to the intended purpose of your dormer loft conversion.
+If there are en-suites or bathrooms required, this could add time onto your project – think plumbing and electricals.

 Interior Finishing Touches